History of Kuwait: Mesopotamia

 The earliest recorded mention of Kuwait was in 150 AD in the geographical treatise Geography by Greek scholar Ptolemy.
 Ptolemy mentioned the Bay of Kuwait as Hieros Kolpos (Sacer Sinus in the Latin versions).

-In 224 AD, Kuwait became part of the Sassanid Empire.
-At the time of the Sassanid Empire, Kuwait was known as Meshan, which was an alternative name of the kingdom of Characene.
+In 224 AD, Kuwait became part of the Sasanian Empire.
+At the time of the Sasanian Empire, Kuwait was known as Meshan, which was an alternative name of the kingdom of Characene.

-Late Sassanian settlements were discovered in Failaka.
+Late Sasanian settlements were discovered in Failaka.

-Akkaz was a Partho-Sassanian site; the Sassanid religion's tower of silence was discovered in northern Akkaz.
+Akkaz was a Partho-Sasanian site; a Zoroastrian Tower of Silence was discovered in northern Akkaz.

-In Bubiyan, there is archaeological evidence of Sassanian periods of human presence as evidenced by the recent discovery of torpedo-jar pottery sherds on several prominent beach ridges.
+In Bubiyan, there is archaeological evidence of Sasanian periods of human presence as evidenced by the recent discovery of torpedo-jar pottery sherds on several prominent beach ridges.

-In 636 AD, the Battle of Chains between the Sassanid Empire and Rashidun Caliphate was fought in Kuwait near Kazma.
-At the time, Kuwait was under the control of the Sassanid Empire.
+In 636 AD, the Battle of Chains between the Sasanian Empire and Rashidun Caliphate was fought in Kuwait near Kazma.
+At the time, Kuwait was under the control of the Sasanian Empire.
 The Battle of Chains was the first battle of the Rashidun Caliphate in which the Muslim army sought to extend its frontiers.

 As a result of Rashidun victory in 636 AD, the bay of Kuwait was home to the city of Kazma (also known as "Kadhima" or "Kāzimah") in the early Islamic era.
 Medieval Arabic sources contain multiple references to the bay of Kuwait in the early Islamic period.
 The city functioned as a trade port and resting place for pilgrims on their way from Iraq to Hejaz.
 The city was controlled by the kingdom of Al-Hirah in Iraq.
 In the early Islamic period, the bay of Kuwait was known for being a fertile area.

 Kazma was mainly a stop for caravans coming from Persia and Mesopotamia en route to the Arabian Peninsula.
 The poet Al-Farazdaq was born in Kazma.
 Al-Farazdaq is recognized as one of the greatest classical poets of the Arabs.

 Early to late Islamic settlements were discovered in Subiya, Akkaz, Kharaib al-Dasht, Umm al-Aish, Al-Rawdatain, Al Qusur, Umm an Namil, Miskan, and Kuwait's side of Wadi al-Batin.

 There is archaeological evidence of early Islamic periods of human presence in Bubiyan.

 Christian Nestorian settlements flourished in the bay of Kuwait from the 5th century until the 9th century.
 Excavations have revealed several farms, villages and two large churches dating from the 5th and 6th century.
 Archaeologists are currently excavating nearby sites to understand the extent of the settlements that flourished in the eighth and ninth centuries A.D.
 An old island tradition is that a community grew up around a Christian mystic and hermit.
 The small farms and villages were eventually abandoned.
 Remains of Byzantine era Nestorian churches were found in Akkaz and Al-Qusur.
 Pottery at the Al-Qusur site can be dated from as early as the first half of the 7th century through the 9th century.